-Olympiacos Soccer Club Washington, DC is an official soccer academy with the professional European soccer team Olympiacos FC.
-The club has academies across the world including three locations in the US (Washington DC, Chicago, and California) as well as locations in Greece, Cyprus, England, and Australia.
-Olympiacos Soccer Club Washington, DC (Olympiacos DC) serves the DC, Maryland, and Virginia region.
+Olympiacos Soccer Club Washington, DC is an official soccer academy with the professional European soccer team Olympiacos FC in Greece.
+The club has academies across the world including two locations in the US (Washington, DC and Chicago) as well as locations in Greece, Cyprus, Canada, and Australia.
+Olympiacos Soccer Club Washington, DC (Olympiacos DC) serves the DC, Maryland, and Virginia regions.

-Olympiacos Soccer Club Washington, DC was established in June 2018 by Harry Karageorge of Falls Church, Virginia.
-In his youth, Karageorge played for multiple Virginia State Cup Championship teams, and an appearance in the East Coast Regional Finals.
+Olympiacos Soccer Club Washington, DC was established in June 2018 by first-generation Greek-American Harry Karageorge of Falls Church, Virginia.
+In his youth, Karageorge played for multiple Virginia State Cup Championship teams, and made an appearance in the East Coast Regional Finals.
+Karageorge also holds a USSF National "F" coaching license.
 With his extensive soccer background, he understood the importance of creating a positive, family-oriented soccer club for young players.
 Karageorge was also motivated to create opportunies for today's youth soccer players as a result of the lack of developmental soccer clubs in the region.

 What this means to our members:

 - Part of the organization of a top 25 world class rated professional club.

 - All players benefit from the Academy curriculum direct from Olympiacos FC.